FAQs

 We’ve organised everything connected to the wedding itself — the ceremony, dinner, dancing, and the pre-event (“Sip Happens: Meet, Eat & Mingle”) the night before.
 We’ve also arranged night buses after the wedding to get everyone safely back to town, and we’ve blocked rooms at Tenute Leano for guests who want to stay extra close to the venue.

-Pretty much everything else — your flights, accommodation, transport to and from Sicily, and getting around while you’re there.
+Pretty much everything else — your flights, accommodation (unless you want to stay at Tenute Leano, then contact Joanna), transport to and from Sicily, and getting around while you’re there.

 RSVP & Communication